pagkly/Zed/Investopedia3/Spoofing.md

 -   Spoofing to trick you into divulging personal information can be done through email, text messages, caller ID, even GPS receivers.
 -   Be skeptical of any request for personal information, download files only from trusted sources, and install antivirus software.
--   If you think you’ve been spoofed, file a complaint at the FCC's [Consumer Complaint Center](https://consumercomplaints.fcc.gov/hc/en-us); if you've lost money, also contact the local police.
+-   If you think you’ve been spoofed, file a complaint at the FCC's [[Consumer Complaint Center]](https://consumercomplaints.fcc.gov/hc/en-us); if you've lost money, also contact the local police.

 ## How Spoofing Works

 There are several kinds of spoofing, including email spoofing, text message spoofing, caller ID spoofing, and URL and GPS spoofing.
-In short, if there's a form of online communication, spoofers are trying to scam their way into it—and into [your identity](https://www.investopedia.com/best-identity-theft-protection-services-5025069) and your assets.
+In short, if there's a form of online communication, spoofers are trying to scam their way into it—and into [[your identity]](https://www.investopedia.com/best-identity-theft-protection-services-5025069) and your assets.

 ## Special Considerations